evennia/evennia/docs/sphinx/source/wiki/GamePlanning.rst

    object.
 For a role playing game, you need to define chances of success ("rolls") for example.
 Will weather messages be random in every room or should it follow some sort of realistic pattern over all rooms?
-Do you have an game-wide economy - if so, how is that supposed to work?
+Do you have a game-wide economy - if so, how is that supposed to work?
 If magic is dependent on the position of the planets, the planets must change with time.
 What about spreading rumors?
 Mail boxes?
 Bulletin boards?